Limits of Safe AI Deployment: Differentiating Oversight and Control: Conclusion

 \section{Conclusion}

-Not all risks from AI can be resolved with oversight or control.
-Similarly, many ethical dilemmas posed by AI are not be resolvable through better oversight mechanisms alone and might require societal discussions about whether certain AI applications should be developed or deployed at all.
-Despite this, oversight and control play a useful role, and hopefully the above discussion enables better discussion, design, and operational management of supervision systems.
-The requirements for different strategies highlight the difficulty, especially if used in real-time and at scale, and when the system itself is poorly understood.
-It should therefore be clear that meaningfully controlling or supervising a given system might not be possible.
+In addition to clarifying terminology in ways that support standards processes and regulation, we have provided a clear path forward for better documentation and understanding.
+This is important for those developing, deploying, testing, or evaluating the purchase of models.
+However, we caution that not all risks from AI can be resolved with oversight or control.
+In addition, ethical dilemmas posed by AI are not resolvable through better oversight mechanisms alone.
+They also cannot address whether certain AI applications should be developed or deployed at all, which requires broader risk management, and societal discussions.

+The requirements for different strategies highlight that such oversight is not easy, especially if used in real-time and at scale, and when the system itself is poorly understood.
+Therefore, meaningfully controlling or supervising a given system might not be possible.
+Still, oversight and control play a useful role, and the above discussion enables better discussion, design, and operational management of supervision systems.

 For this reason, our conclusion is hopeful for the better management of limited and well-understood systems, and to address the classes of risks which can be addressed.
-Outside of those systems, we reiterate that we advise caution against the idea that either control or oversight is a viable risk-mitigation strategy for many classes of proposed future autonomous systems which pose unknown-unknown risks, much less a sufficient solution for ensuring their safety.\\
+Outside of those systems, we reiterate that we advise caution against the idea that either control or oversight is a sufficient solution for ensuring their safety, or even a viable risk-mitigation strategy for many proposed future autonomous systems, especially those which pose unknown-unknown risks. \\

-{\textbf{{Note:}} { LLMs were used for feedback on the ideas before, during, and after the writing, and for copy-editing for grammar and similar issues.
-They were also used extensively for LaTeX formatting, suggesting table and figure formats, and figure generation, and generating BibTeX citations, which were reviewed.}